parakatta/Bellabeat_case_study/README.md

 ![Screenshot_20221210_142049](https://user-images.githubusercontent.com/83866928/207061655-aea0c0a8-3cd7-4060-b239-a53cf74f358d.png)

 From this analysis,
-* The users tend to have a sedentary lifestyle, with peak activity days in mid-week compared to weekend.
+* The users tend to have a sedentary lifestyle, with peak activity hours in mid-week compared to weekends.
 * The users enjoy fitness or calorie burning activities in the late evenings than mornings.
-This could be an insight for promoting activity during the other hours of the day to achieve overall fairly active lifestyle in addition to focusing on an intense fitness session at a specific part of day.
+This could be an insight for promoting activity during other hours of the day to achieve overall fairly active lifestyle in addition to focusing on an intense fitness session at a specific part of day.
 * The sleep schedule of the users are great, where we see calories burnt in early mornings.
 This could be a sign of good sleep.
 This is a basic assumption.

-* # **ACT**
+# **ACT**
-I came to a few conclusions that could further improve and help towards Bellabeat's overall growth.
+I came to a few conclusions that could further improve and ameliorate Bellabeat's overall growth.

 From this analysis,
-* The users tend to have a sedentary lifestyle, with peak activity days in mid-week compared to weekend.
+* The users tend to have a sedentary lifestyle, with peak activity hours in mid-week compared to weekends.
 Bellabeat could improve this by motivating light workouts or active hours on weekends.
 * The users enjoy fitness or calorie burning activities in the late evenings than mornings.
 This implies that other than an intense fitness session at a specific part of day, periodic notifications or nudges could remind the users to move about or stand to achieve overall fairly active lifestyle.

-Bellabeat could have a reminder or track the hours without any activity and generate reports that users can go through.
+Bellabeat could have a reminder or track the hours of inactivity and generate reports that users can monitor and go through.
 This could help them stay motivated.
 Hourly standing or moving about can increase blood circulation and cause an end to continuous inactivity.
 Motivation like these can help overall lifestyle changes from sedentary to fairly active.
 A fairly active lifestyle can contribute to increased rest period during sleep hours and induce deep sleep.
-This also include fitness activities outside the said weekdays.
+This also includes fitness activities outside the said weekdays.
 Bellabeat could notify the user to stay motivated even on weekends.